 Data demonstrating current treatment facility performance to compare against existing permit effluent limits, as necessary to determine which is the more stringent interim limit to apply if a schedule of compliance is granted.

-Additional information and analyses, to be determined by the Regional Water Board on a case-by-case basis.
+Additional information and analyses, to be determined by the North Coast Water Board on a case-by-case basis.

 4.1.3 Action Plan for Humboldt Bay Area